 Expert Divorce Attorneys Serving Macomb County

 This means that there has been a breakdown of the marital relationship, the objects of matrimony have been destroyed, and there is no reasonable chance that the marriage can be saved.
-Therefore, a divorce will granted regardless of who is believed to be “at fault” or the root cause for the decision.
+That is the one and only grounds for getting divorced in Michigan.

-Macomb County CPS Defense Attorney
+Your Macomb County CPS Defense Attorneys

 Free Macomb County Divorce Consultation